-- Perform targeted surveillance of the use, effectiveness, costs, and cost-benefits of different worker protections (including engineering controls, administrative controls, and personal protective equipment) within the railroad, mining, services, healthcare, construction, and manufacturing industries/sectors. - Continue the NIOSH Occupational Hearing Loss Surveillance Project collection of USAF DOEHRS-HC and DOEHRS-IH data for analysis. - Continue/add supplemental questions regarding noise exposure, ototoxic chemical exposures, and hearing protection to NHANES and NHIS, allowing for analysis of trends in worker exposures over time. - Assess the feasibility and potential benefits, if any, of adding supplemental questions regarding worker noise exposure, ototoxic chemical exposures, and hearing protection to the Behavioral Risk Factor Surveillance System (BRFSS). - Develop new surveillance systems for, and identify new sources of, noise exposure, ototoxic chemical exposure, and worker protections data.
-Longitudinal data systems and sources are particularly useful for effective surveillance and are needed.
+- Continue the NIOSH Occupational Hearing Loss Surveillance Project collection of USAF DOEHRS-HC and DOEHRS-IH data for analysis. - Continue/add supplemental questions regarding hearing, cardiovascular health, and mental health to NHANES and NHIS, including collecting audiometric data, allowing for the analysis of trends in worker outcomes over time. - Assess the feasibility and potential benefits, if any, of adding supplemental questions regarding worker hearing to the BRFSS. - Develop new surveillance systems and identify new sources for data on worker hearing, tinnitus, cardiovascular health, mental health, and other related health conditions.
+Longitudinal data systems and sources are particularly useful for effective surveillance and are needed. - Perform targeted surveillance of worker hearing, cardiovascular health, mental health, and related health outcomes within worker populations with limited available research and/or regulatory protections, such as workers in small construction firms, landscaping companies, restaurants, bars, sports arenas and complexes, music venues, and within public service.

-5.2.
-Improve outcome surveillance, including measuring worker hearing loss, tinnitus, and related health outcomes, while preserving and improving the quality of the data collection.